lardemua/Multiple_AV/README.md

 git clone https://github.com/lardemua/Multiple_AV.git
 ```

-Now you should have a folder named Multiple_MV.
+Now you should have a folder named Multiple_AV.

 Copy everything inside to the src folder (catkin_ws/src)